-Burnsville's 44-member career fire and ambulance service continues to be committed and dedicated to the preservation of life, safety and protection of property.
-The department's mission is to promote professional fire and emergency medical services through a set of organizational values.
-These values are demonstrated in a strong and common belief of providing efficient and effective services of the highest quality in:
+Burnsville's 48-member career fire and ambulance service continues to be committed and dedicated to preserving life, safety and property in the community.
+The department's organizational values are demonstrated in a strong and common belief of providing efficient and effective services of the highest quality in:

 - Emergency Medical & Ambulance Care

 The City of Burnsville has two fire stations that are strategically located to provide a quick response in times of need.
 The stations, staffed 24 hours a day by professional firefighters and paramedics, also serve as a resource for the surrounding neighborhood and community.

 12155 Parkwood Drive

 After 13 years as a combined Public Safety Department with police, the Burnsville Fire Department was created on Nov.
 29, 1981 with 23 career firefighters.
 On Sept.
 4, 1984, the department hired seven paramedics and started providing Advanced Life Support ambulance service to the community.
 Burnsville's is one of few departments in the state the serves as full time fire and emergency medical services (EMS) responders for its city.

 - We protect a population in excess of 60,000 residents living in a community that covers an area of 24.91 square miles.